Hannon-lab/FlaHMM/examples/make_bins/README.md

 wget https://hgdownload.soe.ucsc.edu/goldenPath/dm6/bigZips/dm6.fa.out.gz
 gunzip dm6.fa.out.gz

-# Create folders and add RepeatMasker output file to the expected folder
+# Create folders and add RepeatMasker output file to the expected folder.
+Please
+# note that we chosen "Dmel" as the species name and "dm6-rm" as the build name
+# but this could be any strings.
 mkdir species/Dmel/dm6-rm
 mkdir species/Dmel/dm6-rm/annotation
 mkdir species/Dmel/dm6-rm/annotation/EDTA